NoRedInk/noredink-ui/README.md

    - We may either give you the okay in the Slack thread, or we may request a brief **kickoff sync** to discuss implementation details.
 You may also request a sync rather than providing details in Slack.
    - Once A11ybats give you the go-ahead to begin work…
 2. Review the [PR template](/.github/pull_request_template.md) in advance so that you understand contribution requirements in advance, or go ahead and open a draft PR so you can use the [PR template](/.github/pull_request_template.md) as you work.
+3. If you are releasing a new major version of a component, be prepared for your team to upgrade all instances of the component anywhere it is used and delete the old version of the component.
+We recommend creating stories now for this work - we will be asking for links to these stories in your PR!
-3. Feel free to [reach out to A11ybats](https://noredink.slack.com/archives/C02NVG4M45U) with any questions as you work - it might save you headaches or code rewrites later!
+4. Feel free to [reach out to A11ybats](https://noredink.slack.com/archives/C02NVG4M45U) with any questions as you work - it might save you headaches or code rewrites later!
-4. Request a PR review from your team as usual.
+5. Request a PR review from your team as usual.
 There is no need to add A11ybats as a reviewer unless this was mentioned as a requirement in your kickoff sync.
-5. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the [Component Library Foundations](#component-library-foundations).
+6. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the [Component Library Foundations](#component-library-foundations).

 **🌟 Creating a new component**